Vargriym/full-stack-saas-app/README.md

 ## Technologies Used

-- Next.js (13), Supabase, Stripe, Vercel
+- Next.js (13), Supabase, Stripe and Vercel

 ## Additional Info